 Raters are employees of Lionbridge, as well as many of the other positions.

 These jobs are paid hourly and many have a minimum and maximum number of hours you can work each week.
 For my job as an US Rater, we are only eligible to work 10-20 hours per week, and up to 24 hours a week on occasion.

 Some of the social media jobs require anywhere from 1-4 hours of work, five to seven days per week, depending on which role you acquire.

 It’s important to remember that these jobs are part-time and are unlikely to replace a full-time income.
 However, you are able to apply for more than one position at Lionbridge at the same time and work forty hours a week to earn more money.

 How often does Lionbridge pay?

 As an US Rater for Lionbridge, you are paid bi-weekly on Fridays for the previous two weeks of work.
+The work week starts on Sundays and goes through Saturday.
 They pay you through direct deposit to your bank.
-Each job may have a different pay schedule based on your tasks and role.

 If your job requires you to be an independent contractor instead of an employee, then you will be paid once a month through direct deposit.

 What requirements do you need to work for Lionbridge?